-In Geoarbitrage: Where Can I Make the Most Money?
-I explored the regional differences in pay for educators, specifically teachers.
+In The Best States for Teachers Pursuing Financial Independence I explored the regional differences in pay for educators, specifically teachers.
 The regional differences are dramatic.

 Of course, you also have to factor in cost-of-living to your choice.
 Moving to San Francisco to make a higher teaching salary is likely a poor financial choice.
 The salary gains will be eaten up by the ridiculous housing cost.

 You may even be better off making less when moving from a high cost-of-living (HCOL) to a lower cost area.
 Geoarbitrage works on both sides of the equation!

 If you are able and willing to move review salary schedules and job opportunities in other regions.
 Factor in cost-of-living.
 You can start with a simple comparison calculator like this one at Bankrate.

 Continuing with our previous examples, a teacher with a Master’s in Omaha makes $52,480.
 According to the calculator, that teacher would need to make $62,998 in Denver to maintain the same standard of living.
 Denver pays $65,421.

 With that quick look, it may make sense to move to Denver.
 Only you know your situation – do your own research.
 Just know that location affects pay dramatically in education.

 Change Jobs Without Moving